FidanMemmedova/FidanMemmedova/README.md

 <h1 align="center">Welcome to my Coding World !</h1>
 <h3 align="center">A passionate frontend developer from Azerbaijan</h3>
+<p>A quick learner with a strong work etic, alqays strivig to improve and stary current with the latest web deveopment techologies.
+Committed to delivering high-quality andreliable solutions, with a solid understanding of database desing and implementation.
+Seeking to leverage my skills and knowledge ot contribute </p>
 <img align="right" alt="coding" width="400" src="https://user-images.githubusercontent.com/59734313/157189039-c09b3e38-9f42-42c0-ab54-14f1574190a7.gif">
 - 👨‍💻 All of my projects are available at [https://github.com/FidanMemmedova?tab=repositories](https://github.com/FidanMemmedova?tab=repositories)